Taking on the current to the end

 - 6-port cataract

-- keep on going down the Isel to the Kosakenfriedhof
+- keep on going upwards at the Isel

 - Mandatory 360 degree Eskimo roll

-- get out at the Kosakenfriedhof and hand over to the mountainbiker
+- get out at Fischwirtsbrücke and run to the finish area at the main square Lienz

 Uniform boats: Length: max.
 3.80 m weight: at least 15 kg width: at least 55 cm (measured at the entrance hatch) (boat types in question can be presented to the jury earlier for assessment)